EPO designated or elected

 For certain countries, it is not possible to obtain a patent via the international route without designating the EPO for the purpose of obtaining a European patent (Applicant’s Guide, Annex B1, in accordance with A4.1.ii PCT and A45.2 PCT):

-For other States, the designation of a State is made both for the purpose of national protection and a European patent (e.g., United Kingdom) (in accordance with A45.1 PCT): at the national level, each country may decide whether there is cumulative protection (A139(3) EPC).
+For other States, the designation of a State is made both for the purpose of national protection and for a European patent (e.g., United Kingdom) (in accordance with A45.1 PCT): at the national level, each country may decide whether there is a cumulation of protections (A139(3) EPC).

 Effects of entering the national phase